nokey-54/FFmpeg-livestream-docker/README.md

 5. You're done.
 Open YouTube and create a new livestream.
 6. run "docker-compose --compatibility up -d --build --force-recreate" without the ""
 7. Enjoy stream.

+## TODO
+- Add solution to host multiple streams with current code
+- Extend readme
+- Optimization with .env for lower internet upload rates
+- Add docker guide for windows and mac